jdeath/FriendshipFrame/README.md

 Software:
 ```
 Tasmota - You need to compile script support instead of rules.
   Will post a compiled bin here.
 Or use https://github.com/benzino77/tasmocompiler
 MQTT Server - Must be on an external network.
   I used a https://mosquitto.org/ in a docker.
-TLS should be used, but haven't done that yet.
+TLS should probably be used, but haven't done that yet.
 ```

 Steps